LifeatMach/Glossary/README.md

 ----------------------
 # A
  - [AWS](https://aws.amazon.com) - A cloud computing platform offering ready to use web services which are loosely coupled.
- - [Ansible](http://www.ansible.com/) - An agent-less orchestration engine that can automate application and systems.
+ - [Ansible](http://www.ansible.com/) - An agentless orchestration engine that can automate application and systems.
  - [Atom](https://atom.io/) - Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.
  - [Awsbox](http://awsbox.org/) - A featherweight DYI PaaS on top of awscloud EC2 for deploying node apps.
  - AMI - Amazon Machine Image
+ - aaS - as a Service

 # B
+ - Bucket
+ - LEAP (BPS LEAP) - WS 11 (APA?)
+ - BOOMI

 # C
+ - CAF - Cloud adoption framework

 # D
  - DevOps - 'Development and Operations'
  - DevSecOps - 'Development, Security, and Operations'